Has this ever happened to you?

 Here’s how you can prevent razor bumps:

-- Don’t shave too close to the skin, opt for stubble trimmer instead of clean shave.
+- Don’t shave too close to the skin, opt for stubble trimmer instead of a clean shave.

 - Never shave against the grain.
 It’s a myth that this would improve growth.